Zipcar/zipcar-pi-zero-guide/README.md

 -------------------------------------
 If you're feeling adventurous once you get started, you might want:

+- Power source (something to plug your Pi's micro USB power cable into)
 - USB Hub
 - HDMI display or Raspberry Pi Screen
 - soldering iron and solder